-Then, in 2021, a wave of employee turnover shook the workplace yet again.
-In what's being called "The Great Resignation," over 20 million people quit their jobs in the second half of the year.
+In 2021, a wave of employee turnover shook the workplace yet again.
+In what's being called "The Great Resignation," over 20 million people quit their jobs in the second half of that year.

 The Great Disconnect

 The spike in employee turnover during "The Great Resignation" took many by surprise.
 But even before the pandemic, warning signs were everywhere.
 Prior to COVID-19, many Americans were experiencing more job burnout and disengagement than ever.
 A 2018 Gallup study found that about two-thirds of full-time workers experience burnout on the job.
 And in 2017, Gallup found that 85% of employees are not engaged or actively disengaged at work.
 They described this as "a sign of global mismanagement."